denten-books/plain-text/1-metaphor.md

 signifier.
-In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it as one would expect [@shneiderman_direct_1983, 65].
-In the conversational model, the command stood in an arbitrary relationship to the intended effect, where as in the direct manipulation model something like the knob and the movement of the paddle related mimetically.
+In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it [@shneiderman_direct_1983, 65].
+In the conversational model, the command stood in an arbitrary relationship to the intended effect, whereas in the direct manipulation model the knob and the movement of the paddle related mimetically.
 To be more precise, the direct manipulation paradigm advocated for an "iconic" relationship between representation and the object of interest [@norman_user_1986, 110].
 Like onomatopoetic words, the movement of the knob resembles the movement of the thing it represents.
 Edwin Hutchins, Donald Norman, and James Hollan write: "There is an economy here in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
 The same sort of thing can be done in the design of interface languages" [@norman_cognitive_1991, 123].
 An iconic image requires no explanation; it is intuitive.
-Instead of searching for the right command the user relies on the habituated affordances of real-world objects---table tennis paddles and paper trashcans---to manipulate virtual objects---computer games and file systems.
-The move between "conversational" and "direct" interaction models could be explained as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs, that stand in a mimetic relationship.[^ln1-peirce]
+Instead of searching for the right command the user relies on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
+The move between "conversational" and "direct" interaction models could in this way be explained as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce]

 [^ln1-peirce]: Charles Sanders Perice, a philosopher of language whose